-A. Each interactive element (e.g. menu, N/A

-hyperlink, button) and function (e.g.

-annotations) allows keyboard-only operation

-both with and without assistive technology.

-Additional Information:

-B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
-N/A

-Additional Information:

-C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A
+A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
+N/A Additio nal Information: В. Each interactive element conveys information to assistive technology regarding the N/A element's name, type, and status (e.g. "Play, button, selected").
+Additional Information: C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+N/A Additional Information:

-Additional Information: